Current Affairs-Topics

 The ULLAS Literacy Programme India is a transformative initiative that has significantly improved the national literacy rate, helping millions of citizens gain foundational reading, writing, and numeracy skills.
 Its success lies in combining community participation, volunteer mobilization, and inclusive learning content in multiple languages.

 The programme has not only focused on traditional literacy but also emphasized digital literacy, preparing learners for a modern, interconnected world.
-States like Ladakh, Mizoram, Goa, Tripura, and Himachal Pradesh achieving full literacy, reflect the programme’s widespread impact.
+States like Ladakh, Mizoram, Goa, Tripura, and Himachal Pradesh, which have achieved full literacy, reflect the programme’s widespread impact.
 By integrating empowerment, dignity, and self-reliance, the ULLAS Literacy Programme India showcases how education can be a true movement of the people.

-Its achievements serve as a model for holistic literacy initiatives globally, proving that inclusive and innovative education policies can create lasting social change.
+Its achievements serve as a model for holistic literacy initiatives globally, demonstrating that inclusive and innovative education policies can lead to lasting social change.

 More Related Articles